Tobacco: Recovery Across the Continuum

 • Therefore, tobacco users often require higher doses of medication to get the intended therapeutic effect.
 In addition, with higher doses, there is a potential for increased side effects.

-• Research shows that simultaneous treatment for alcohol, tobacco & other drugs will likely increase abstinence by up to 25 percent.
+• Research shows that simultaneous treatment for alcohol, tobacco and other drugs will likely increase abstinence by up to 25 percent.

 • Traditionally, behavioral healthcare providers have viewed tobacco treatment as the responsibility of primary healthcare.